 3) Prepare for the unknown.

 Despite the Kenai Peninsula being relatively populated compared to the rest of Alaska, this is still “wild Alaska.”
 You should always know where you are and where you are going, without relying on any cell service.
 You should also always make sure to have enough gas in the car and water and snacks, in case you end up stranded somewhere.
 Even if you don’t end up stranded, it can be a long drive to the next town if you get hungry or thirsty.
 Furthermore the temperatures can drop drastically.
 So make sure you pack right for the perfect weekend in Alaska.

 4) Bring your best camera and a zoom lens.

 Moose, deer, and bears don’t generally walk up to your car so they can be nicely framed in your phone’s camera.
 The animals are usually a bit further away, and if they are close you should probably back away, so be prepared by bringing your best camera with an excellent zoom lens.

 5) Book a tour.

 We are staunch believers in doing your own thing when traveling.
 However, sometimes it is not always reasonably possible, and a tour is the best way to go.
 For Alaska, you are likely here to see nature and wildlife, and the best way to do that can be to go with someone who knows the area best.
 We highly recommend setting aside time for a whale watching, glacier, or other tour that intrigues you the most.
-We toured with Pursuit Collection and the Kenai Fjords National Park Tour which we can highly recommend for your weekend in Alaska.
+We completed the Kenai Fjords National Park Tour which we can highly recommend for your weekend in Alaska.

 Pin this blog post to your U.S. and Alaska destinations boards to save all your ideas about the Kenai Peninsula and a weekend in Alaska!